 Raspberry Pis, blinking lights, and APIs – what’s not to love?
 It’s really not surprising that the NYC Train Sign caught our attention – and it doesn’t hurt that its creators’ Instagram game is ? on point.

 NYC Train Sign.
-158 likes · 2 talking about this.
+3.9K likes.
 Live MTA train wait times signage.

 Another transport sign?

 Yes, yes, I know.
 Janina wrote about a bus timetable display only the other day.
 But hear me out, I have a totally legitimate reason why we’re covering this project as well…